 Getter Robo punches out (or Getter Beams, or axes, or drills, or...) absurdly powerful baddies every Tuesday, and sometimes on Mondays, Wednesdays, Thursdays, Fridays, Saturdays and Sundays.

 In the Kyoto Arc of Mahou Sensei Negima!, the Big Bad was successful in summoning a massive Demon God of 1600 years ago which wasn't even scratched by the best attacks of the main character.
-It seemed like nothing can stop it now.
 Then Evangeline appeared and demonstrated just how powerful she was by taking it out with one shot.
 The scary part is, based on Rakan's Power Level chart, the Demon God was, far, far, far stronger than anything Negi faced even after nearly 200 chapters.

 Perhaps subverted because, if all the stories about her are true, Evangeline herself is a Cthulhu.
 The demon had a fearsome reputation and great power but so did Evangeline.